octocat-rs/octocat-rs/examples/commitsummary/README.md

 # Commit summary

-Creates a simple comment with the changes that happend after every commit.
+Creates a simple comment with the changes that happened after every commit.

 ![example](example.png)